+Ash is a popular and durable wood for furniture projects, and it takes stains and other finishing products well.
 Many folks like to stain ash lumber, and the species truly excels in this area.
 It can take some extreme color and still present its open grain “woody” look.
 For example, I once built a bathroom vanity for a couple from white ash.
 When I asked them what color they wanted the piece, they replied that they wanted it the color of cranberry juice.
-(This was not what I had expected…) A few tests with aniline dye later, we had the color and built the casework.
 With its black granite top and ultramodern fixtures, it was truly stunning.

 Danger in the Forest

 The Emerald Ash borer as invaded Eastern ash trees, making wood scarcer in those areas and quickly spreading to other parts of North America.
 For as long as I have been woodworking, ash has been a good value, costing less than other comparable hardwoods.
 As Tim Knight mentions in his sidebar, this may become even more true in the near future.
 In 2002, the emerald ash borer was found in Michigan.
 It is a pest that has killed tens of millions of ash trees in Michigan alone and is spreading quickly.